shaipat/SamyExpressMobile/README.md

 # SamyExpress Mobile 2016

 The application's aim is to help track and manage personal orders from China.
+It can be viewed on any smartphone using jQuery Mobile & PhoneGap.

 ## Features
-View App on any Smartphone.
-Take pictures of products using phone's camera.
+* Take pictures of products using the phone's camera. (uploads images to server)
-Tracking Number information using Israel Post's API.
+* Tracking Number information using Israel Post's API.
-E-mail notifications for Dispute reminder.
+* E-mail notifications for Dispute reminder.
-Multi-user approach.
+* Multi-user approach.
-Client Side was built using: Javascript, jQuery & jQuery Mobile, Ajax, Phonegap (Cordova), HTML, CSS.
+* Client Side was built using: Javascript, jQuery & jQuery Mobile, Ajax, Phonegap (Cordova), HTML, CSS.
-Server Side was built using: ASP.NET, C#, Microsoft SQL Server.
+* Server Side was built using: ASP.NET, C#, Microsoft SQL Server.

 ## Screenshots
 ![Summary Page](screenshots/1Home.jpg)